Sarojshah1/EMS-Event-Management-System--FINAL/README.md

 # Module Used
 1. Swing(for UI interface)
 2. mysql.connector (for database connection)
+# Features
+1. User registration(for both Users and Admin)
+2. User Login (for both Users and Admin)
+3. Dashboard for admin to examine (total events,total bookings and total venues) and line graph to show the total event per months
+4. report for Admin to get details on the income,Expence,profit,and cost for all events according to each months
+5. Booking for Admin to check all the bookings of the events from user side
+6. Add venue for Admin to add new venue to host events accordingly
+7. venue details for Admin to know the overall venue details
+8. Events for Admin to check all events
+9. calander for Admin and user for event calander
+10. logout button to logout from the system for both.
+11. Home page for users to get list for all events created
+12. book button to book events
+13. payment to pay the amount for tickets for events
+14. host event to users to host events the yse want
+15. Tickets is to view tickets for all events that the use booked for event.

 # Requirement For Code Execution
 1. Create The Database To Your System(use command from EventManagementsystem.sql)